Avoidance and the Indoor Environment

 What diseases can dust mites cause?

 House dust mites (HDM) can cause allergic rhinitis (hay fever), asthma, and eczema.
-They can also be associated with conjunctivitis, urticaria, anaphylaxis, hypersensitive pneumonia, angioedema, extrinsic allergic alveolitis, allergic and migraine headache, and certain gut disorders in which IgE is involved.
-Allergy testing is always recommended to confirm a clinical diagnosis of health problems caused by mite exposure.
+They can also be associated with conjunctivitis, urticaria, anaphylaxis, hypersensitive pneumonia, angioedema, extrinsic allergic alveolitis, and allergic migraine.
+Allergy testing is always recommended to confirm a diagnosis.

 Over 2 years old.
 However if the mattress has not been in humid conditions it may not be a home for house dust mites.
 A simple dust test will give you an answer.